Your area Not set — showing everywhere

 Not addressed

-The speaker criticized the proposed FY27 budget, arguing that the 4.32% increase exceeds the federal cost-of-living adjustment.
-He also questioned the adequacy of snow removal appropriations and complained about snowplows being stored in the General Donovan parking lot during the off-season.
+The speaker criticized the proposed city budget increase, noting it exceeds the federal cost-of-living increase for social security.
+They also questioned snow removal appropriations and the use of the General Donovan parking lot for snowplow storage.
 Key concern

 Board response